"The only NEW FACTS about the Bible and the Biblical world are coming from the ground." - William Dever

 ARTIFAX is published quarterly by SCRIBE MEDIA for the Institute for Biblical Archaeology and the Near East Archaeological Society, along with Biblical Israel Ministries and Tours.

 ARTIFAX contains an edited digest of news reports on the latest discoveries and developments in Biblical Archaeology along with related articles.

 ARTIFAX is available by subscription at only $20.00/year or $50.00 for

-Each issue of ARTIFAX contains a digest which reviews newspaper, magazine and wire service articles dealing with Biblical Archaeology, the Ancient Near East and related religious news.
+Each issue of ARTIFAX contains a digest which reviews newspaper, magazine, online, and wire service articles dealing with Biblical Archaeology, the Ancient Near East and related religious news.
 ARTIFAX only reviews these articles and does not vouch for their accuracy.
 Because of its focus on breaking news in Biblical Archaeology, ARTIFAX is a good complement to other publications in the field.
-ARTIFAX also includes one or two original articles in each issue.
+ARTIFAX frequently includes one or two original articles in each issue.

 "I read it from front to back and I'm deeply grateful for all of your work on ARTIFAX.
 Four issues a year, what a wonderful treat.
 When it comes, go find a room in your house, lock the door and read it, uninterupted.
 It is just wonderful."

 - Walter C. Kaiser Jr., President Emeritus and Distinguished Professor of Old Testament and Ethics at Gordon-Conwell Theological Seminary

 "I always take ARTIFAX magazine with me in Israel.
 Not only do I read all of the articles but I go and visit some of the sites that are mentioned while I'm there."

 - Scott Stripling, Provost at The Bible Seminary, director of excavations at Khirbet el-Maqatir and Tell Shiloh for Associates for Biblical Research.